For an accessible version or to translate, visit:

 their body image.

-Who they follow on apps like Instagram & TikTok may make a bigger difference to body image than time spent on social media.
+Who they follow on apps like Instagram and TikTok may make a bigger difference to body image than time spent on social media.
 Diversifying their feed is important!

 Consider why your child chooses to follow certain accounts.
 How do they feel before and after going on social media?